 This is very convenient when you need to reformat the display of list data.

-Another example is usingmake_listwithforLoop, to achieve fine control over strings, such as checking whether each character is a number:
+Another example is usingmake_listcooperateforLoop to fine-tune string control, such as checking if each character is a digit:

 {% set myText = "AnQiCMS2024" %}